 |Plasma Source Properties|| |

 The applied voltage by the DC high voltage generator is 2.25 kV with a voltage pulse length of 150 ns and a repetition rate of 2 kHz.
-The measured voltage at the powered electrode and current waveforms are supplied in the dataset in Fig 4.
-The voltage rise time from 10% to 90% amplitude is 15 ns.
-The measured peak voltage and current are 1.7 kV and 5.2 A, respectively.
+The measured voltage at the powered electrode and current waveforms are shown in the publication (J. Phys.
+D: Appl.
+Phys.
+54 (2021) 34LT02).
+The voltage rise time from 10% to 90% amplitude is 13 ns.
+(Note: the original entry has been lost and the values here are restored by memory)

 |Plasma Medium Name|